Apivar & Apitraz = Amitraz

 Mites on drone pupae …

 Conveniently, because the active ingredient is identical, these can be dealt with together in a single post.
 The similarities don’t end there.
 The amount of the active ingredient is the same and the way it is administered is very similar.
-They are different commercial products; Apitraz is distributed by Laboratorios Calier, SA and sold by BS Honeybees, Amitraz is distributed by Veto Pharma and sold by Thorne’s.
+They are different commercial products; Apitraz is distributed by Laboratorios Calier, SA and sold by BS Honeybees and Abelo, Amitraz is distributed by Veto Pharma and sold by Thorne’s.
 The strips have a different appearance and a slightly different mechanism by which they are hung in the hive.

 They even cost about the same – a single packet of 10 strips (sufficient to treat 5 hives) costs £30.50 and £31 respectively for Apitraz and Apivar.